base4nfdi/dmp4nfdi-website/content/docs/_index.md

 <!--Erst wenn es mehr Punkte gibt, headings nutzen, die dann rechts im Menu stehen -->
 <!-- ## DMP4NFDI Documentation -->

 The usage documentation for the DMP4NFDI service is currently under construction and will be available soon.
-However, pages with the RDMO documentation and a RDMO how-to guide are already available, see in the side menu.
+However, information on the RDMO documentation and e.g. a RDMO how-to guide are already available, see in the side menu.